tigran-sog/inequality-metrics/README.md

 ## How differently do Gini and Atkinson treat the same distribution?

+Recall that Gini is insensitive to inequalities in specific parts of the income distribution, rather it interprets inequality in the population holistically.
 Returning to the example income distributions we introduced earlier, we can see how the Atkinson index and Gini coefficent differ when calculating the same distribution:

 ![Image: Gini and Atkinson quartiles](viz/gini%20vs%20atkinson%20quartiles%20dist.png)